b34c0n5/Knowledge-Management-for-Offensive-Security-Professionals/Knowledge Management for Offensive Security Professionals.md

 Before diving into offensive security, I explored various disciplines, including bodyweight fitness, nutrition, and music production.
 Starting each journey independently, I became proficient in these areas.
 However, a recurring challenge was my failure to maintain comprehensive notes to keep track of my knowledge.
 Despite retaining crucial details, *much of the knowledge I acquired faded over time*.

 My transition to cybersecurity began in mid-2022, moving from music production with no prior experience.
 Under the mentorship of my brother, [Robert Pimentel](https://www.linkedin.com/in/pimentelrobert1), we designed a path to success in this new field.
 My certification journey started with the eJPT (INE) to introduce me to the basics, followed by the OSCP (Offsec) to prepare for HR interviews.
-I then delved into Active Directory with CRTO and CRTE (Altered Security), and aimed to complete the OSEP (Offsec) as the culmination of my short-term certification goals.
+I then delved into Active Directory with CRTO and CRTE (Altered Security) and aimed to complete the OSEP (Offsec) as the culmination of my short-term certification goals.
 After achieving these milestones, I planned to start my studies at WGU, a college renowned for its IT programs.

 Embracing this new challenge was exciting for me.
 Determined not to repeat past mistakes, I sought a *reliable method to document my newly acquired knowledge*.
-That's when Obsidian caught my attention, recommended and mentioned by various offensive security professionals I respect.
+That's when Obsidian caught my attention, recommended, and mentioned by various offensive security professionals I respect.
 I decided to give it a shot and have been using it ever since.

 This course is designed to provide you with knowledge management systems in a straightforward and efficient way.
 While my focus is on ethical hacking, the principles and strategies shared here will benefit anyone pursuing a college degree or a challenging certification.

 ## 1. Introduction to Obsidian

-I prefer using Obsidian[^1] for note-taking because of its *flexibility*.
+I prefer using Obsidian[^1] for notetaking because of its *flexibility*.
 The ability to customize the user interface, functionality, and workflows is crucial when spending countless hours studying and taking notes on a computer.
 Obsidian excels in offering these options with ease.

 You can install Obsidian on various platforms, including Mac, Windows, Linux, and mobile devices.
 While iPhone users need Obsidian Sync, Android users can access it for free.